tatianaazulay/world-temp-threejs/README.md

 For this project I used Global Land Temperatures By Major City CSV file.
 I used SQL to filter 100 cities to be included in the visualization and I calculated average temperatures by year for each city.
 I narrowed the number of years to be represented to 17 years.

-This app uses three.js to render 3D meshed to represent avarage land temperatures for a year at certain locations. dat.gui dropdown controll allowes to change the yaer for representation.
+This app uses three.js to render 3D meshed to represent average land temperatures for a year at certain locations. dat.gui dropdown control allowed to change the year for representation.

 How to install